magnopus-opensource/connected-spaces-platform/.github/README.md

 ## 🖥️ Usage

-Examples for each supported language are below.
+To helo you get started using the Connected Spaces Platform, we have a set of examples for each supported language that we keep up to date with each new major version of the library.

 - WebAssembly
   - [Web Initialising Example](https://github.com/magnopus-opensource/connected-spaces-platform/tree/main/Examples/Initialising%20Foundation/Web)